Instructions for adapting your code to an analysis pipeline

 In R, a convenience function biab_output

-allow to save the outputs.
-Here is an example in R of an output with a csv file and a plot in png format.
+allows to save the outputs.
+Here is an example of an output with a csv file and a plot in png format.

 <- file.path(outputFolder, "result.csv")